proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 We will be back here soon to start coding.
 But first, we will explore the project assets we will be using.

-The project assets
+# The project assets

 Assets are anything you need to make your game.
 In our case, these assets include the following:

-A font for drawing the text on the screen
+- A **font** for drawing the text on the screen
-Some sound effects for different actions, such as chopping, dying, and running out of time Some graphics, known as textures, for the character, background, branches, and other game objects All the graphics and sounds that are required for this game are included in the download bundle for this book.
-They can be found in the Chapter 1/graphics and Chapter 1/sound folders as appropriate.
+- Some **sound effects** for different actions, such as chopping, dying, and running out of time
+- Some **graphics**, known as **textures**, for the character, background, branches, and other game objects

+All the graphics and sounds that are required for this game are included in the download bundle for this book.
+They can be found in the `Chapter 1/graphics` and `Chapter 1/sound` folders as appropriate.

 The font that is required has not been supplied.
 This is because I wanted to avoid any possible ambiguity regarding the license.
 This will not cause a problem, though, as I will show you exactly where and how to choose and download fonts for yourself.

-Making your own sound FX
+## Making your own sound FX

-Sound effects (FX) can be downloaded for free from sites such as Freesound (www.freesound.org) but, often, the license won’t allow you to use them if you are selling your game.
-Another option is to use an open-source software called BFXR from www.bfxr.net, which can help you generate lots of different sound FX that are yours to keep and do with as you like.
+Sound effects (FX) can be downloaded for free from sites such as **Freesound** (www.freesound.org) but, often, the license won’t allow you to use them if you are selling your game.
+Another option is to use an open-source software called **BFXR** from www.bfxr.net, which can help you generate lots of different sound FX that are yours to keep and do with as you like.

-Adding the assets to the project
+## Adding the assets to the project

 Once you have decided which assets you will use, it is time to add them to the project.
 The following instructions will assume you are using all the assets that are supplied in this book’s download bundle.
 Where you are using your own, simply replace the appropriate sound or graphic file with your own, using the same filename:

-Browse to the project folder – that is, D:\VS Projects\Timber.
+1. Browse to the project folder – that is, `D:\VS Projects\Timber`.
-Create three new folders within this folder and name them graphics, sound, and fonts.
+1. Create three new folders within this folder and name them `graphics`, `sound`, and `fonts`.
-From the download bundle, copy the entire contents of Chapter 1/graphics into the D:\VS Projects\Timber\graphics folder.
+1. From the download bundle, copy the entire contents of `Chapter 1/graphics` into the `D:\VS Projects\Timber\graphics` folder.
-From the download bundle, copy the entire contents of Chapter 1/sound into the D:\VS Projects\Timber\sound folder.
+1. From the download bundle, copy the entire contents of `Chapter 1/sound` into the `D:\VS Projects\Timber\sound` folder.
-Now, visit hhttp://www.1001freefonts.com/komika_poster.font in your web browser and download the Komika Poster font.
+1. Now, visit hhttp://www.1001freefonts.com/komika_poster.font in your web browser and download the **Komika Poster** font.
-Extract the contents of the zipped download and add the KOMIKAP_.ttf file to the D:\VS Projects\Timber\fonts folder.
+1. Extract the contents of the zipped download and add the `KOMIKAP_.ttf` file to the `D:\VS Projects\Timber\fonts` folder.

 Let’s look at these assets – especially the graphics – so that we can visualize what is happening when we use them in our C++ code.

-Exploring the assets
+## Exploring the assets

 The graphical assets make up the parts of the scene that is our game.
 If you look at the graphical assets, it should be clear where in our game they will be used:

 A screenshot of a video game